ozimmortal/commits/README.md

  -- My memories are from the future  Thu Jan  9 22:00:27 2025

  -- There's a crying need for civility across the board.
 We need to and will come together in the name of Jesus.
 Thu Jan  9 23:00:27 2025

+ -- People always tell you 'Be humble.
+Be humble.'
+When was the last time someone told you to be amazing?
+Be great!
+Be awesome!
+Be awesome!
+Fri Jan 10 00:00:44 2025